awun8191/CourseGen/README_question_generation.md

 ## Caching and Progress Tracking

-The system implements sophisticated caching and progress tracking to handle interruptions and enable resume functionality:
+The system implements sophisticated caching and progress tracking to handle interruptions and enable resume functionality.
+Recent updates include:
+- **Warm payload reuse** so repeated resume runs avoid re-reading completed batch files from disk.
+- **Interrupted batch detection** that flags and automatically retries any requests left `in_progress` after an unexpected shutdown.
+- **Improved error artifacts** – unparseable Gemini payloads are written to `OUTPUT_DATA2/cache/failed_responses/` and their paths are surfaced directly in the logs for easier debugging.
+- **Course progress manifests** – each course maintains a JSON file under `OUTPUT_DATA2/cache/course_progress/` capturing `theory_progress`, `calculation_progress`, `calc_progress2`, and the `state` (`in_progress`, `completed`, or `error`) for every subtopic.
+- **Automatic cache cleanup** – once a subtopic is marked completed, its per-request cache files in `OUTPUT_DATA2/cache/question_gen/` are removed, keeping disk usage under control.
+- **Firestore writes on completion** – questions are pushed to Firestore only after a subtopic’s theory and both calculation batches are successfully generated.

 ### Cache Structure
 The system uses a hierarchical cache.json structure: